lsiddiquee/SemanticPluginForge/samples/UseClrType/README.md

 # Use CLR Type Plugin Sample

 This sample demonstrates how to create Semantic Kernel plugins from **custom CLR (Common Language Runtime) types** using the SemanticPluginForge framework.
-It shows how to register both type-based and object-based plugins with enhanced metadata providers.
+It shows how to register both type-based and object-based plugins with enhanced metadata providers, and how to use `FunctionMetadata.OverrideFunctionName` to handle overloaded methods.

+The sample features:

+- A **DateTimeWrapper** class that provides date and time functionality
+- The standard .NET **Random** class for random number generation with overloaded methods
+- Direct integration with the **Azure Storage Queue Client**

-The sample features a simple **ShortDate** class that provides date formatting functionality, demonstrating how any .NET class can be transformed into a Semantic Kernel plugin with custom metadata.
+Together, these demonstrate how any .NET class can be transformed into a Semantic Kernel plugin with custom metadata.

+The sample also showcases:

+- How to use `FunctionMetadata.OverrideFunctionName` to handle overloaded methods like `Random.Next()`
+- How to enhance CLR types with detailed metadata for improved LLM understanding
+- Techniques for integrating Azure SDK clients directly as AI plugins

-> **Note**: This sample uses a simple date utility class to demonstrate CLR type plugin concepts.
+> **Note**: This sample demonstrates CLR type plugin concepts with both custom and standard .NET classes, as well as Azure service clients.
 The focus is on showing how to register custom .NET types as plugins and enhance them with metadata providers.

 ## Key Features

 - **CLR Type Registration**: Demonstrates registering .NET types directly as Semantic Kernel plugins
 - **Object Instance Registration**: Shows alternative registration using object instances
 - **Custom Metadata Enhancement**: Illustrates how metadata providers can enhance basic CLR type functionality
-- **Simple Plugin Design**: Uses a focused, single-purpose class to demonstrate core concepts
+- **Multiple Plugin Types**: Demonstrates custom classes, standard .NET classes, and Azure SDK clients as plugins
+- **Direct SDK Integration**: Shows how to expose Azure SDK functionality directly to the LLM
+- **Function Name Overrides**: Uses custom function names for methods with same name but different parameters
 - **Type-Safe Integration**: Leverages .NET's type system for plugin registration

 ## Architecture

-### ShortDate Class
+### DateTimeWrapper Class

-- **Single Responsibility**: Provides date formatting functionality through `ToShortDateString()` method
+- **Multiple Date/Time Methods**: Provides date and time functionality through various methods
 - **Standard .NET Class**: Regular C# class without special plugin attributes
-- **Simple Interface**: Single public method that returns formatted date string
+- **Simple Interface**: Methods return formatted date and time strings
 - **No Dependencies**: Standalone class that demonstrates basic CLR type plugin concepts

+### Random Class (Standard .NET)

+- **Built-in .NET Class**: Demonstrates using framework classes as plugins
+- **Method Overloads**: Shows handling of multiple methods with the same name
+- **Function Name Overrides**: Uses custom names to disambiguate overloaded methods

+### Azure Storage Queue Client

+- **Direct SDK Integration**: Uses the Azure SDK QueueClient without a wrapper
+- **Real-World Application**: Demonstrates practical cloud service integration
+- **Authentication Support**: Uses DefaultAzureCredential for secure authentication

 ### Custom Metadata Provider

-The `CustomMetadataProvider` enhances the basic CLR type by:
+The `CustomMetadataProvider` enhances the CLR types by:

-- **Plugin Description**: Provides meaningful description for the date/time functionality
+- **Plugin Descriptions**: Provides meaningful descriptions for each plugin type
-- **Function Enhancement**: Adds descriptive metadata for the date formatting function
+- **Function Enhancement**: Adds descriptive metadata for each function
+- **Parameter Documentation**: Documents parameters for complex methods
+- **Function Name Overrides**: Provides friendly names for overloaded methods
+- **Default Values**: Sets default parameter values where appropriate
-- **Semantic Context**: Helps the LLM understand the plugin's purpose and capabilities
+- **Semantic Context**: Helps the LLM understand each plugin's purpose and capabilities

 ### Registration Options

-The sample demonstrates two registration approaches:
+The sample demonstrates multiple registration approaches:

-1. **Type-Based**: `AddFromClrTypeWithMetadata<ShortDate>("ShortDatePlugin")`
-2. **Object-Based**: `AddFromClrObjectWithMetadata(targetObject, "ShortDatePlugin")` (commented example)
+1. **Type-Based for Custom Class**: `AddFromClrTypeWithMetadata<DateTimeWrapper>("DateTimeWrapper")`
+2. **Type-Based for Standard .NET Class**: `AddFromClrTypeWithMetadata<Random>("RandomPlugin")`
+3. **Object-Based for Azure SDK Client**: `AddFromClrObjectWithMetadata(qc, "Queue")`

 ## Setup Instructions